LCOGT/fits_align/README.md

 Align a sequence of astronomical FITS files based on sources extracted in each image.
 The aligned files will be geometrically reprojected so all the images are the same size and shape.

 It is designed to work exclusively with reduced data from [Las Cumbres Observatory](https://lco.global).
-FITS data from LCO is [Rice compressed](https://heasarc.gsfc.nasa.gov/fitsio/fpack/) and contains sources extracted using [SEP](https://sep.readthedocs.io/en/v1.0.x/) during our data pipeline processing in a catalog (`CAT`) FITS Header Data Unit (HDU).
+FITS data from LCO is [Rice compressed](https://heasarc.gsfc.nasa.gov/fitsio/fpack/) and contains sources extracted using [SEP](https://sep.readthedocs.io/en/v1.0.x/) during our data pipeline processing in a catalogue (`CAT`) FITS Header Data Unit (HDU).

 ## Installation